-During the mask application process, I noticed a light burning/tingling sensation that lasted for the first minute or two.
+During the mask application process, I noticed a light tingling sensation that lasted for the first minute or two.
 It was not all together uncomfortable.
+PSA: the ordinary peeling solution does not burn!
 I’d acquaint it with that “oh it’s working” feeling you get when you apply salicylic acid to a pimple.
 I followed the recommendations and kept this solution on for 10 minutes.
 Note: please beware that you will look like Kim Kardashian doing her blood facial when using this product.

 I removed the solution by rinsing with cold water.
 After removal, I noted a bright and light feeling on my skin, like I had banished the dead dull skin on my cheeks.
 I was so surprised at my skin looking more radiant.
 Application number one was a success!